kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/rest-api.md

     secret: 8693e641ae2bbe9ea802c736f42027b03f86afe63cae315e7169c9c496c17332
 ```

-can be fed into `pact` to obtain a valid API request:
+You can then pass this file to `pact` to create a valid API request like this:

 ```bash
 $ pact -a tests/apireq.yaml -l